Frederick Madison Allen

-Frederick Madison Allen (16 March 1879 – 14 April 1957) was a physician who is best remembered for his carbohydrate-restricted low-calorie diet for sufferers of diabetes mellitus.
-He was known for pioneering the "starvation diet".
+Frederick Madison Allen (March 16, 1879 – April 14, 1957) was an American physician who is best remembered for his carbohydrate-restricted low-calorie diet for sufferers of diabetes mellitus.
+He was known for developing the "starvation diet" as a treatment.

 Life

 Born in Iowa, Allen studied medicine in California and obtained a fellowship at Harvard University to work on sugar consumption.
 He soon became obsessed with diabetes.
 In 1913, he privately printed a 1179-page book on diabetes that described hundreds of animal experiments and featured a 1200-item bibliography.
 He was appointed to a junior position at the Rockefeller Institute in 1914.

 Diabetes treatment

 Allen believed that previous diabetic treatments had been ineffective because they attempted to substitute fats for carbohydrates.
 This eventually led to acidosis, followed by coma and death.
 Only a starvation diet that limited the total caloric consumption would be effective.
 Allen found that a liquids-only diet could eliminate glycosuria and acidosis.
 The diabetic could then begin to eat gradually increasing diets, until sugar again began to show up in the urine.
 This test would allow him to determine how many calories a patient could safely consume.

 Allen opened the Physiatric Institute in Morristown, New Jersey, the world's first clinic for sufferers of diabetes mellitus, on April 26, 1921.
 Patients were held to diets as low as 400 calories per day, with carbohydrates virtually eliminated from the diet.
 Although successful in eliminating glycosuria, Allen's extreme diets were difficult to follow.
 Patients who dropped out of treatment and returned to their former diets would die shortly afterwards.
 Patients who followed the diets faithfully would become undernourished and die of starvation, although they would live longer.

 Allen was given early access to insulin after its discovery at the University of Toronto, but the quantities available were limited due to production difficulties.
 One of his patients, Elizabeth Hughes, the daughter of U.S. Secretary of State Charles Evans Hughes, went directly to Toronto to be treated with insulin by Frederick Banting.
 Hughes weighed just 45 lb when she left.
-Three months later, Allen visited Hughes in Toronto and saw a healthy 15 year-old of normal weight: "Dr. Allen said with his mouth wide open – Oh! – and thats all he did."
+Three months later, Allen visited Hughes in Toronto and saw a healthy 15 year-old of normal weight: "Dr. Allen said with his mouth wide open – Oh! – and that's all he did."